Graduate Certificate in Designing Learning for Programmes

 Programme Schedule

-The programme is offered in both the January and July semesters, and the timetable for both semesters are provided below:
+The programme is offered in both the January and July semesters.
+The course dates for January 2025 and July 2025 semester are provided below:

 CodeTitleDates